mcaceresb/stata-gtools/README.md

 In particular we use the [Spooky Hash](http://burtleburtle.net/bob/hash/spooky.html) devised by Bob Jenkins, which is a 128-bit hash.
 Stata caps observations at 20 billion or so, meaning a 128-bit hash collision is _de facto_ impossible.
-But if you worry about such things, you can check groups are consistent with the `checkhash` option.
+(If you worry about such things, you can check groups are consistent with the `checkhash` option; fair warning: this feature is currently very experimental and in testing I have ocassionally found it to produce false positives---i.e. finding a collision when there is none.)

 TODO
 ----